-- MSc Clinical and Developmental Psychology (1989); Advamced degree in Cognitive Behaviour Therapy (1999).
+- MSc Clinical and Developmental Psychology (Ghent University, 1989).

-- PhD obtained in 2001.
+- PhD obtained in 2001 at Leiden University.
 Title PhD thesis: "Personality and affect as predictors of medically unexplained symptoms in primary care".

-Recent: PhD grant (starting March 1, 2009; duration four years) of the Portuguese Foundation for Science and Technology (SFRH/BD/47579/2008 - FCT - MCTE).
+- PhD grant (2009-2013) of the Portuguese Foundation for Science and Technology (SFRH/BD/47579/2008 - FCT - MCTE).
 The objective of the research project was to pilot-test a physical activity intervention, based upon self-regulation and motivational counselling in CFS patients in Lisbon and Porto.

 - Member of the Executive Board of the Belgian National Health Council (which directly advises the Belgian government on health issues) (January 2009 - present)

 - Expert member of the Belgian National Health Council.
 (January 2004 - present)

 - Invited lectures/seminars in Bejing (2004), London (2005), Aix-en-Provence (2005), Metz (2010), Lisbon (2011), Newcastle (2012) and Toulouse (2012/2014).